 Imelda Abano, President, Philippine Network of Environmental Journalists

 Mike Casey, Reporter, Fortune and former Reporter, Asia and the Middle East, The Associated Press

 From Nairobi to New Orleans: Reporting on Resilience, Climate Change and Population Dynamics

 Location: Oak Alley, 3rd Floor

 All conference attendees are welcome to attend this workshop sponsored by the Woodrow Wilson International Center for Scholars.
 Breakfast and lunch are included.
 RSVP is required: please respond directly to Meaghan Parker to attend.

 Across the globe, from megacities to small coastal communities, people are confronting the coming challenges of climate change.
 These changes, both rapid and slow, are putting more people at risk than ever before as urban and coastal areas grow.
 From villages in the Philippines to UN forums, the calls for increasing the resilience for the most vulnerable people are deafening.
 But reporting on resilience requires pushing the boundaries of the traditional environmental beat and looking beyond national borders.
 This workshop of reporters and experts from Africa, Asia, and the United States will share story tips, demonstrate data tools, and compare cross-border approaches to reporting on resilience, climate, and population dynamics.

 9:00 a.m.
 Breakfast Served

 Risky Cities and Resilient Communities

 What makes a community resilient?
 We’ll discuss the complex connections between climate change and population dynamics, including urbanization, migration, gender and health, and how to turn this complexity into compelling stories about cities around the world.
+Coverage.